Denis Shapovalov: 2018: Top 30 debut

 Shapovalov began his 2018 season at the Brisbane International, where he lost in the first round in both singles, to Kyle Edmund, and doubles, to eventual winners Henri Kontinen and John Peers.
 At the ASB Classic, he defeated Rogério Dutra Silva in the opening round but was knocked out in the second round to second seed Juan Martín del Potro in straight sets.
 At the Australian Open, Shapovalov won his first round match over Stefanos Tsitsipas in straight sets, but lost in the next round to Jo-Wilfried Tsonga in five sets despite leading Tsonga 5–2 in the deciding set.

-Shapovalov then made his debut at the Delray Beach Open where he reached the semifinals.
+Shapovalov then made his debut at the Delray Beach Open where he reached the semi-finals.
 He defeated Ivo Karlović, Jared Donaldson, and Taylor Fritz in the first three rounds, before falling to eventual champion Frances Tiafoe.
 The next week at the Mexican Open, Shapovalov defeated former world No. 4 Kei Nishikori in three sets in the first round but lost to world No. 6 Dominic Thiem in the second round.
 Shapovalov started his March campaign making his debut at Indian Wells, defeating qualifier Ričardas Berankis in the opening round.
 He lost however to 30th seed Pablo Cuevas in the second round.
 At the Miami Open, he defeated Viktor Troicki, world No. 30 Damir Džumhur, and world No. 14 Sam Querrey in the first three rounds.
 He was defeated by Borna Ćorić in the fourth round.

 Shapovalov started off his maiden clay court season at the Monte-Carlo Masters, where he lost in straight sets to qualifier Stefanos Tsitsipas in the first round.
 At his second clay court tournament, the Hungarian Open, he once again lost in the first round, this time to Nikoloz Basilashvili.
-At the Madrid Open, he defeated Tennys Sandgren and Benoît Paire, before knocking out compatriot Milos Raonic to reach the quarterfinals.
-He then defeated Kyle Edmund to become the youngest semifinalist in Madrid Open history.
+At the Madrid Open, he defeated Tennys Sandgren and Benoît Paire, before knocking out compatriot Milos Raonic to reach the quarter-finals.
+He then defeated Kyle Edmund to become the youngest semi-finalist in Madrid Open history.
 He subsequently lost in straight sets to world No. 3 and eventual champion Alexander Zverev.
 Shapovalov's victories here were his first on a clay surface and propelled him to the ATP Top 30 for the first time in his career.
 He became the youngest top-30 player since Richard Gasquet in 2005.
 The following week at the Italian Open, Shapovalov beat Tomáš Berdych in three sets and Robin Haase also in three sets to set up a rematch with Rafael Nadal in the third round.
 With the win over Berdych, he became Canada's new number one in singles.
 He was defeated by Nadal in straight sets.
 Shapovalov continued the momentum at the French Open defeating John Millman in straight sets in the first round, but lost to Maximilian Marterer in the next round.